Newell Brands Inc. (NWL) is ready for next Episode as it posted an annual sales of 9,459 M - News Daemon

 Newell Brands Inc. (NASDAQ: NWL) Trading Performance Indicators

-You can see what Newell Brands Inc. (NWL) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 0.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.54.
+Newell Brands Inc. (NWL) is currently performing well based on its current performance indicators.
+A quick ratio of 0.60 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.46.

 Technical Analysis of Newell Brands Inc. (NWL)

-The latest stats from [Newell Brands Inc., NWL] show that its last 5-days average volume of 3.0 million was inferior to 4.45 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 24.51%.
-Additionally, its Average True Range was 0.34.
+Newell Brands Inc. (NASDAQ: NWL) saw its 5-day average volume 7.87 million, a positive change from its year-to-date volume of 4.65 million.
+As of the previous 9 days, the stock’s Stochastic %D was 26.24%.
+Additionally, its Average True Range was 0.43.

-During the past 100 days, Newell Brands Inc.’s (NWL) raw stochastic average was set at 17.98%, which indicates a significant decrease from 41.38% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 24.61% in the past 14 days, which was lower than the 35.33% volatility it showed in the past 100 days.
+During the past 100 days, Newell Brands Inc.’s (NWL) raw stochastic average was set at 0.17%, which indicates a significant decrease from 0.51% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 51.69% in the past 14 days, which was higher than the 39.74% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $12.96, while its 200-day Moving Average is $15.18.
-Now, the first resistance to watch is $12.34.
-This is followed by the second major resistance level at $12.45.
-The third major resistance level sits at $12.57.
-If the price goes on to break the first support level at $12.12, it is likely to go to the next support level at $12.00.
-Assuming the price breaks the second support level, the third support level stands at $11.89.
+At the time of writing, stock’s 50-day Moving Average is $12.63, while its 200-day Moving Average is $15.00.
+Nevertheless, the first resistance level for the watch stands at $11.62 in the near term.
+At $12.43, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $12.84.
+If the price goes on to break the first support level at $10.40, it is likely to go to the next support level at $9.99.
+Assuming the price breaks the second support level, the third support level stands at $9.18.

 Newell Brands Inc. (NASDAQ: NWL) Key Stats